LordHo/VRDL_HW4/README.md

 ## Summary

-In this homework, I use Swin
+In this homework, I use SwinIR as my model and easy to train and to eval by command provide by KAIR.
+It only need to provide HR image and LR image will provide automatically for training and calculate PSNR for eval (test) image.

 ## Model Weights